 We continued westward, touring the south rim of the Grand Canyon, then through Utah visiting family, then onward to Reno for a spectacular Fourth of July fireworks display.

+The lazy days of summer weren’t all that lazy for me, as I attended dances, visited with friends, attended our family reunion and attended several theatrical performances along the way.
+Before I knew it, the summer was fading away and it was time for me to head back to my desert home in San Felipe.
 Ah, but the heat and humidity hadn’t taken flight upon my arrival!
 No siree!
 Where I was quite comfortable in my home with the air conditioning cooling my heels, backside and face just fine, I decided to stall tipping my toes back into the social whirl San Felipe offers much of the year.
 Both the Tekila Rock band and Isaac Dias’ band rocked the house down at La Palapa and Jollymon regularly, and Mac N Nan's Karaoke remained a staple throughout the summer months.
 As much as I wanted to join in the fun, like a guilty parishioner heading for the confessional, I have to admit I had a hard time dragging my derriere off my couch and out into th eheat.
 Like a crab burrowing into the sand, I enjoyed inside pleasures, and caught up on good books and TV shows I'd taped while gone.

 In September, we experienced the most spectacular lightening and thunder storm I’ve ever experienced!
 The entire northern sky lit up, with flash after flash that lasted for hours, followed by a steady rain which quenched the thirsty desert immediately.